Skip to content

 • Goal alignment: Sales quotas give salespeople concrete goals to reach, turning high-level company goals into measurable goals for each employee.

-• Sales force motivation: Quotas can motivate people if tied to sales incentives like bonuses or raises.
+• Sales force motivation: Quotas can motivate people if they’re tied to sales incentives like bonuses or raises.

 • Accountability: Quotas set expectations for sales success and hold people accountable.